Numerical Investigation of Sequence Modeling Theory using Controllable Memory Functions

-In this section, we discuss several practical considerations for implementing the proposed methodology, including scaling function definitions and loss scaling.
-These are critical to ensuring consistent and meaningful evaluation across different memory functions, sequence lengths, and the memory strength parameters $\alpha$.
-More detailed experimental settings can be found in \cref{appen: settings}.
+In this subsection, we discuss several practical considerations for implementing the proposed methodology, including scaling function definitions and loss scaling.
+These are critical to ensuring consistent and meaningful evaluation across different memory functions, sequence lengths, and the temporal strength parameter $\alpha$.

-\paragraph{Scaling Function Definitions} Recall from \cref{sec: memory function definition} that each type of memory function is paired with a scaling function $\mu$ that maps the parameter $\alpha$ to an appropriate range, controlling the temporal strength.
+\paragraph{Scaling Function Definitions} Recall from \cref{sec: memory function definition} that each type of memory function is paired with a scaling function $\mu$ that maps the parameter $\alpha\in[0,1]$ to an appropriate range, controlling the temporal strength.
 These scaling functions are not arbitrary and must be carefully chosen to ensure that the target retains the intended temporal structure, even for different sequence lengths $T$ used in practice.

-Since both the exponential memory function $\rhoe$ and the polynomial memory function $\rhop$ consider decaying properties over time, it is important to compare them on a consistent scale.
-To achieve this, we define the scaling function $\muexp(\alpha)$ such that for all $\alpha$, both functions have the same total area under the curve over $[0, T]$, ensuring that their relative decay rates can be directly compared:
+Since both the exponential memory function $\rhoe$ and the polynomial memory function $\rhop$ exhibit decay over time, it is important to compare them on a consistent scale.
+To achieve this, we define the scaling function $\muexp(\alpha)$ such that for all $\alpha$, both functions have the same total area over $[0, T]$, ensuring that their relative decay rates can be directly compared: